 So I am thinking about the information produced by developers and possibly other stakeholders to be saved in some form, not directly resembling the form used to edit it.
 I imagine it as a sort of inter-related megamodel.
 I did some work on language interactions (empirical stuff, language integration in MPS, classification of interactions) and I think they are problematic, therefore we need to represent, visualize and enforce them.
 So I imagine a future where artifacts written in different languages are explicitly inter-related, and not just implicitly as it is now.

-In this I got influenced by rails, as I said in a previous post.
+In this I got influenced by rails.

 I liked very much the idea that certain things can be specified from the command line: in rails you can add things to the model with some commands.